1922 Committee: The 2024 committee election

 The latest election for the Chair of the 1922 Committee was held on July 9, 2024.
 The former chair, Graham Brady, had stood down as an MP in the 2024 general election, creating a vacancy.
-Bob Blackman and Geoffrey Clifton-Brown stood as candidates, with Blackman winning the carrying the election with 61 out of 121 possible votes.
+Bob Blackman and Geoffrey Clifton-Brown stood as candidates, with Blackman winning the election with 61 out of 121 possible votes.

 Media reports showed that several members were unable to vote, due to a misunderstanding of the closing time of the vote.
 This included senior Conservatives such as Mark Francois, Jeremy Hunt and Edward Leigh.
 In total, only 98 out of 121 MPs turned out (81%).
 However, with Blackman winning an absolute majority of Conservative MPs, the remaining 23 MPs would not have affected the outcome.

 The results of the election were as follows: